 While this first example sticks closely to the finish of the original GT-R 50, that doesn’t mean all fifty of the production cars will.
 Owners will be able to personalize the coupe to their own tastes, picking from different liveries inspired by iconic GT-R models.
 “Customer demand for the production version of the car is strong,” Italdesign says, “with a significant number of deposits already taken, and customers across the globe are in the process of selecting personal specifications for their vehicles.”

-There are still a “limited number” of reservation slots left, however; those whose heads you turn as you drive past will see the car’s individual number on the rear fenders.
+There are “limited number” of reservation slots left, however; those whose heads you turn as you drive past will see the car’s individual number on the rear fenders.
 This won’t, however, be a cheap way to stand out.
 Each of the GT-R 50 cars will be $1.1 million, a not-inconsiderable premium over the standard GT-R Nismo which starts at just over $210k.

 Static and dynamic testing is almost completed, with the GT-R 50 headed out to the Tazio Nuvolari circuit in Italy for some celebratory laps.
 The first customer handovers for these Italdesign versions will be in late 2020 and early 2021, the company says.